Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Numerical Experiments

-In order to probe the workings of the proposed model-reduction architecture, we first consider the Karman vortex street in the wake of the cylinder.
+To probe the workings of the proposed model-reduction architecture, we first consider the Karman vortex street in the wake of the cylinder.
 It is a suitable first test case since it represents an intrinsically low-dimensional system~\cite{noack2003hierarchy} expressed in high-dimensional snapshots.
-The trajectory transitions from an unstable equilibrium to a limit cycle, enabling us to analyze the behavior of the system between these two states.
-Through our proposed model, we aim to compress the dynamics to a minimum number of observables while ensuring satisfactory predictive accuracy over multiple timesteps.
+The cylinder flow undergoes a Hopf bifurcation where the trajectory transitions from an unstable equilibrium (baseflow) to the attractor (limit cycle).
+For this flow, we consider two cases: (i) the trajectory restricted to the attractor (limit cycle), and (ii) the trajectory spanning from the base flow to the limit cycle.
+It is important to note that the linear GLE should only be valid throughout the trajectory in the first case, as it involves a single equilibrium point.
+In the second case, two equilibria points are involved, therefore, we expect a non-linear memory extension to allow for a transition between them.
+Through our proposed model, we aim to compress the dynamics to a minimum number of observables while ensuring satisfactory predictive accuracy over multiple time steps.